 .js file similarly to your endpoint name in your

 serverless.json configuration file.

-API keys and authentication information are referred to as secrets.
-Secrets are added and removed through the HubSpot CLI.
 Once added through the CLI, they can be made available to specific functions or globally, by adding a secrets array, with the name of the secret.
 Once added they are accessible within functions through environment.
 This provides you a secure way to use these secrets and enable you to store your function code in version control, without worrying about the secrets being exposed.

 Do not return your secret's value through console logging or as a response.
 Doing so would expose your secrets in your logs or in front-end pages that call your serverless function.

 To help with troubleshooting your serverless functions, the CLI has an

 hs logs command which gives you the ability to view your function’s logs.
 In addition to individual function invocation responses, time of execution, and execution time, any